 - Columbia Basin Research: DART & Tools – Susannah Iltis, Matt Carter, Rich Townsend, Jennifer L. Gosselin, and Rebecca Buchanan; Columbia Basin Research, School of Aquatic and Fishery Sciences, University of Washington

-Beyond PTAGIS: More on applying R and Other Regional PIT Tag Systems
+Beyond PTAGIS: More on applying R and Other Regional PIT Tag Systems (Watch the Recording)

 Thursday, May 22nd, 2025, 10:00 AM – 11:30 AM (PDT)